gaoyang853/crypto-php/README.md

 crypto-php
 ==========

-RPC bindings to create a service, website, or app that uses Rubycoin, Bitcoin, or Litecoin.
+PHP library for developing applications with Rubycoin, Bitcoin, or Litecoin.

 ```
 require('Rubycoin.php');